Updated May 2017

 is the lightest product that we tested and it's solar powered.
 It only costs $15, and we took it camping, backpacking and just used it around the house.
 Several Lucis together make great backyard party decorations.
 It takes a full eight hours to charge but the charge lasts about 12 hours on high.
 This light packs down to a think disk when deflated.
 The Luci is also waterproof and floats.

-Read full review: Luci Original
+Read review: Luci Original

 Top Pick for Backcountry Enthusiasts